 The fastest way to learn Authentic Bachata is to participate DR12 Bachata Festival in DomRep.
 DR12 has 20 workshop hours which is more than enough to learn the Authentic Bachata to dance with Dominicans.
 DR12 has tons of parties in the local clubs to dance with Dominicans.
 When you finally have chance to get to DomRep, dance with Dominicans and look carefully how they dance.
 I'm pretty sure that they don't dance as you expected.
 Dominicans don't do exaggerated footwork, they dance smoothly with small steps.

-Why you should learn Authentic Bachata?
+Why should you learn Authentic Bachata?

 The dancers who visit DomRep report without exception "It feels good to dance with Dominicans".